 • Making thinking visible in science learning contexts

-• Scholarly writing as an everyday habit, a technical craft, and argument for a specialized audience
+• Scholarly writing as an everyday habit, a technical craft, and an argument for a specialized audience

 Ph.D., Iowa State University, 1995